100-MILE BORDER ENFORCEMENT ZONE

 How can CBP agents do this?
 Unlike other federal agencies, CBP officers are uniquely granted extraordinary and unprecedented powers.
 These extraordinary powers state that officers are able to racially profile, stop, frisk, detain, interrogate, and arrest anyone without a warrant or reasonable suspicion.
 The Fourth Amendment is intended to protect all people against unreasonable searches and seizures.
 Every other federal law enforcement agency, except CBP, requires either a warrant or "reasonable grounds" for an officer to act without a warrant.

 Border regions are often treated as zones of exception for human rights and civil rights, laying the foundation for abuse not just along our nation’s borders but across the country.
 That should never be the case.
 In these zones, border authorities assert excessive power, beyond the power of other law enforcement agencies, which leads to harassment, abuse, racial profiling and intimidation of border residents and travelers.
 In February 2020, Trump announced CBP employees would be granted immunity from Freedom of Information Act (FOIA) requests, and a few days later he announced he would be sending BORTAC units, the elite tactical units of Border Patrol, across the United States to major cities like New York, Chicago, and most likely many other major cities, to assist in door-to-door ICE raids and terrorizing communities of color.
+Most recently, BORTAC units & CBP resources were being used across the country to surveil & quell Black Lives Matter protests.
 Almost all of those major cities reside within the 100 mile border enforcement zone where border patrol operates with impunity.
 If human rights are to mean something, they must be fully protected in border communities, without exception.

 The results have been deadly.